-- 1. We use myGS for you to make payments - 2.
-Enter your email address (example: jsmith) and password - 3.
-After you log on click on "My Events" and your camp weeks should be listed - 4.
-Click: "Pay Now" to make payment for an individual registration
+- 1. We use myGS for you to make payments: https://mygs.girlscouts.org/ - Enter your email address (example: jsmith@email.com) and password - After you log on click on "My Events" and your camp weeks should be listed - 4.
+Select the appropriate event and click "Pay Now" to make a payment for an individual registration

-Where can I apply for Financial Assistance?
+Where can I Apply for Campership Funds?

-Financial Assistance will available.
+Financial Assistance is available.
 It is conducted on the honor system.
 No documentation of income will be required to apply.
-Financial Aid form can be found here.

-All registrations not paid in full by June 1st will be canceled and the financial aid will be waved.
-Should there be an unforeseen issue making your final payment on time, we ask that you contact Customer Care.
+All registrations not paid in full by June 1st will be cancelled and the financial aid will be waived.
+Should there be a foreseen issue making your final payment on time, we ask that you reach out to customer care who will direct you to the correct team person.